BabakShah/FSD-MovieWebsite/README.md

 # FSD-MovieWebsite
-Full Stack Developer project: In this project I wrote code to store a list of movies and show them on a web page.
+Full Stack Developer project: In this project I wrote code to store a list of movies and show them on a web page using Python and HTML.